TogaTech/JStream/README.md

 >
 > `String uuidInit` - the UUID for the instance (used to communicate with other clients, we recommend you generate a lengthy UUID that is difficult to guess)
 >
-> `function callback` (optional) - the callback function for when the state is updated
+> `function callback` (optional) - the callback function for when the state is updated, callback function can take one parameter that returns the new state (this can be set later in the program)
 >
 > `String serverInit` (optional) - the server hosting JStream (defaults to `https://jstream.togatech.org/server/`)